Nissan Caball

 The Nissan Caball is a light commercial truck manufactured by Nissan Motors from December 1957 until December 1981.
 The Caball was mainly sold in Japan, Hong Kong, South East Asian countries, Australia, New Zealand, and few European countries and shared the Nissan Junior platform.
 While the Caball name came to an end in 1981 with the cancellation of the Junior, its larger replacement received the Nissan Atlas name in the domestic Japanese market (Cabstar in the export).
-These are 2-4 ton trucks, the lighter versions in the Atlas truck range took over after the lesser Cabstar/Homer.
+These are 2–4 ton trucks, the lighter versions in the Atlas truck range took over after the lesser Cabstar/Homer.
 In Japan, it was available at Nissan Store locations and replaced by the Nissan Atlas.

+Nissan Type 80

+The "Type 80" was the first cab-over truck that Nissan produced.
+It was built between 1937 and 1941, during the time when Nissan was under a joint venture with American Graham-Paige.
+Thus, the Type 80 shared a modified version of the chassis from the Nissan Type 70 sedan (A copy of the Graham-Paige Crusader) but was lengthened and made heavier.
+Its cab design was patterned after the Federal COE truck of the same period.

+As it was a truck, the Graham-Paige rear axle was not enough to support the payload the truck was going to be subjected to (around 2-3 tons) so it was replaced by a locally built heavy-duty rear axle.
+Apart from the standard platform truck, it was also available in many other body styles such as a van, fire truck and bus.
+The truck was utilized by the military during the Second World War, alongside other models from Toyota and Mitsubishi.

+Nissan would not produce another cab-over truck until 1957.

 First generation (C40)

 First appearing in December 1957, the Nissan Junior Caball began as a cab-over version of the B40-series Nissan Junior.
 Like the Junior, the Junior Caball used the 1489 cc "1H" four-cylinder engine, developing 50 PS at 4,400 rpm.
 In August 1958 the C42 version was released (the C41 designation was skipped), with power up to 57 PS.
 The C43 was released in 1959 with a new grille design that was larger and filled the space between the headlights.
 The cabin air intake used on the C40 and C42 was gone, with cabin air directed through the grille itself.
 Also gone was the interior floor hump, the C43 now featured a flat cabin floor in front of the seat.
 The cabover approach was used because of Japanese Government dimension regulations, which dictate how long a vehicle can be and how wide so as to stay within favorable annual road tax obligations.